acerbilab/pyvbmc/docsrc/source/index.rst

 PyVBMC is released under the terms of the :mainbranch:`BSD 3-Clause License <LICENSE>`.
 The Python source code is on :labrepos:`GitHub <pyvbmc>`.
-You may also want to check out the original :labrepos:`MATLAB toolbox <vbmc>`.

 Acknowledgments:
 ################